dthorburn/RNAseq_Workflows/README.md

 Update the paths in `00_File_List.txt`, update the working directory path in `starAlign.sh`, alter the `PBS_ARRAY_INDEX` statements to handle the chromosomes and samples correctly, and submit using `qsub starAlign.sh`

-# 2. New Tuxedo Protocol (HISAT, StringTie, and Ballgown)
+# 2. New Tuxedo Protocol
 ## Overview
 This pipeline was developed to map RNAseq data using the "[new Tuxedo protocol](https://www.nature.com/articles/nprot.2016.095#Sec11)" (i.e., using [HISAT2](https://daehwankimlab.github.io/hisat2/), [StringTie](https://ccb.jhu.edu/software/stringtie/), and [Ballgown](https://www.bioconductor.org/packages/devel/bioc/vignettes/ballgown/inst/doc/ballgown.html)).
-This pipeline was developed using BASH, but on request I can update this to a nextflow workflow.
+This pipeline was developed using BASH since for a high number of small jobs, a BASH array is more efficient at processing the samples than a nextflow script without the use of the deprecated Imperial HPC long nodes.
+On request I can update this to a nextflow workflow.

+### Usage

+First step is to create the `RNAseq` conda environment: `conda env create -f /path/to/RNAseq.yml`

+Update the paths in `00_R1_List.txt` and update the `Reference`, `Annotations`, and `Assembly` variables to reflect the reference assembly in use.
+Next, update the number of jobs in the array `#PBS -J 1-X` where `X` is the number of samples in use in script numbers `01`, `02`, and `04`.
+Then submit each of the jobs in order from `00` to `04` using `qsub`.
+The job paramaters should be sufficient for most use cases.